emad-elsaid/library/README.md

 - Don't add javascript
 - Don't write custom CSS. use bulma.io
 - Don't depend on any external system like social login..etc.

+Start the server

+- Clone it
+- Install dependencies `bundle install`
+- Run the server `bundle exec ./main`